All Episodes

 And look, he also knows deep in his heart that Donald Trump couldn't find Ukraine on a map if you had the letter U and a picture of an actual physical crane next to it.

-And so that's partly him playing to their base and playing their audience uh, you know, the the the credulous boomer rube demo that backs Donald Trump.
+And so that's partly him playing to their base and playing the audience.

-Um the the Donald Trump's a smart one in there.
+That Donald Trump's a smart one.

-Even though my reading, yeah, you're reading, you know, your geography, knowing other countries, sipping your latte.
+Yeah, you're reading, you know, your geography, knowing other countries, sipping your latte.

 All those lines on the map.

-Only the Melita's know where Ukraine is.
+Only the Melitas know where Ukraine is.

 But you know what?